-We expect our expenses to increase as we continue the research, development and clinical trials of, seek marketing approvals for, and commercialize our product candidates in our rare disease portfolio, including as we continue to commercialize PYRUKYND®.
-If we obtain marketing approval for PYRUKYND® in other indications outside of the United States or for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
+Although our expenses decreased following the completion of the sale of our oncology business to Servier on March 31, 2021, we anticipated that this decrease will be offset as we continue the research, development and clinical trials of, seek marketing approvals for, and commercialize our product candidates in our GDD portfolio, including as we commercialize PYRUKYND®.
+If we obtain marketing approval for PYRUKYND® in other indications our outside of the united states or for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.

-We expect that our existing cash, cash equivalents and marketable securities as of December 31, 2022, together with anticipated product revenue and interest income will enable us to execute our operating plan, including funding our currently planned development programs for mitapivat, AG-946 and PAH, and commercializing mitapivat outside of the US through one or more partnerships, to cash-flow positivity without the need to raise additional equity.
+We expect that our existing cash, cash equivalents and marketable securities as of December 31, 2021, will enable us to execute our operating plan through major catalysts and to cash-flow positivity without the need to raise additional equity.
 Our future capital requirements will depend on many factors, including:

-- the amount and timing of future revenue received from commercial sales of PYRUKYND® or any of our product candidates for which we may receive marketing approval; - the amount of contingent consideration we ultimately receive from Servier; - the costs and timing of our ongoing commercialization activities, including product manufacturing, sales, marketing and distribution for PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency; - the anticipated cost-savings associated with the evolution of our research organization; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the costs associated with in-licensing or acquiring assets for pipeline growth; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval;

-- our ability to establish and maintain collaborations on favorable terms, if at all; - our ability to successfully execute on our strategic plans; - operational delays due to the ongoing COVID-19 pandemic; and - operational delays, disruptions and/or increased costs associated with rising global energy prices or energy shortages or rationing.
+- the amount of contingent consideration we ultimately receive in connection with the sale of our oncology business to Servier; - the amount and timing of revenue, if any, received from commercial sales of PYRUKYND® or any of our product candidates for which we receive marketing approval; - the costs and timing of commercialization activities, including product manufacturing, sales, marketing and distribution for PYRUKYND®; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - our ability to establish and maintain collaborations on favorable terms, if at all; - our ability to successfully execute on our strategic plans; - operational delays due to the ongoing COVID-19 pandemic; and - the extent to which we acquire or in-license, or monitor or out-license, other medicines and technologies.

-Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs primarily through cash on hand, the potential milestone payment and royalties from Servier if vorasidenib is approved by the FDA, the actual and potential future sales of PYRUKYND® and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
+Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs primarily through cash on hand, royalty payments from Servier with respect to U.S. net sales of TIBSOVO®, a potential milestone payment from Servier if vorasidenib is approved by the FDA and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
 In addition, in connection with potential future strategic transactions, we may pursue opportunistic debt offerings, and equity or equity-linked offerings.
-We do not have any committed external source of funds other than the potential milestone and royalty payments that we are eligible to receive with respect to vorasidenib under our purchase agreement with Servier.
+We do not have any committed external source of funds other than the potential milestone and royalty payments that we are eligible to receive under our purchase agreement with Servier.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.